 Stuffed Bell Pepper Soup

 Stuffed pepper soup is a convenient way to enjoy classic stuffed bell peppers.
-Just like lazy cabbage rolls make cabbage rolls possible in 2019.
-And if you have Instant Pot, you can make Instant Pot cabbage rolls just like stuffed peppers.
+Just like lazy cabbage rolls make cabbage rolls possible in 21st century.
+And if you have Instant Pot, you can make Instant Pot cabbage rolls or Instant Pot stuffed peppers.

 Ingredients for Stuffed Pepper Soup